justanr/flask-allows/README.rst

 flask-allows
 ============

-Are you permissions making too much noise all the time?
+Are your permissions making too much noise all the time?
 Are your permissions stomping all over your actual code?
 Are your permission decorators clawing at your line count all the time?
 Think there's no answer?
 There is!
 Flask-Allows.